WordPress · WooCommerce · Yoast · Rank Math

 WordPress Indexing: Why Pages Don't Show Up and How to Fix It

 TL;DR: WordPress indexing problems almost always trace back to one of four causes: a stray "Discourage search engines" checkbox, a noindex setting left on by a plugin, a sitemap that was never submitted to Google, or pages too thin for Google to bother storing.
-FastIndexing routes your URLs through eight channels at once so slow discovery stops being a reason your content stays invisible.
+FastIndexing checks readiness, selects only the signals applicable to the URL and search engine from its up-to-eight-channel layer, and monitors status from D0 through D14.
+The search engine decides the outcome and timing.

 Getting WordPress pages into Google's index sounds like it should be automatic — you publish, Google finds it.
 In practice, wordpress indexing has more friction than most CMS platforms because WordPress gives you a lot of ways to block yourself without realizing it.
 A privacy setting checked during development, a Yoast toggle flipped on a category page, a sitemap that exists but nobody submitted — any one of these can keep your content out of search results for weeks.